 Public health is a dynamic, diverse, and growing field where practitioners work from a myriad of disciplines and approaches to improve the health and lives of people.
 Practitioners work together to address the root causes of complex and multi-faceted health problems in order to develop practical, sustainable and cost-effective solutions.

 For more information about cost of attendance, see our financial aid page.
+Tuition scholarships are available for INOVA, Valley Health and SU Alumni.
+See the Graduate Scholarships and Tuition Discounts page.

 Career and Salary Possibilities